 If you’re looking for an indoor cat, this list is not the limit.
-With up to 70 cat breeds, it’s good to research your breeds, as there are many more who enjoy a sofa more than a lawn.
+With up to 70 cat breeds, it’s important to research your breeds as there are many more who enjoy a sofa more than a lawn.

 In addition, it is possible to train your cat to stay inside.
-Therefore, adopting a shelter cat, regardless of its parentage, is still a worthwhile option.
+Adopting a shelter cat, regardless of its parentage, is still a worthwhile option.

 Cat health plays a central role in deciding if your cat should be inside most of the time.
-Pet diabetes in dogs and cats can stem from pet obesity because of poor diet and not enough exercise.
+Diabetes in dogs and cats can stem from pet obesity because of poor diet and not enough exercise.